Two storm systems in the next week

 Winter storm for the weekend and more rain into next week

-WEDNESDAY: Cloudy for the evening with temperatures dropping into the 30s slowly.
-A few scattered flurries and light snow showers after 9pm, some may melt into sprinkles.
-Scattered and not fully widespread.
-Where we have snow, a dusting or a coating possible.
-Higher ridges could see at most 1/2″ overnight.
-A few slick spots Wednesday night and into Thursday morning but flurries will not be widespread.
-Generally for most of the night temperatures will be above freezing so that limits road issues.
-Eventually with a little clearing into the morning, lows in the mid to upper 20s.

-THURSDAY: Partly to mostly cloudy early with temperatures into the 30s and cold.
-Turning breezy.
+THURSDAY: Partly to mostly cloudy early with temperatures in the 30s.
+Turning breezy during the morning.
 Allegheny Mountain snow in the morning.
-T-2″ possible for the Alleghenies Wednesday night through Thursday.
+T-1″possible for the Alleghenies before tapering off.
 Elsewhere a few flurries before 8am.

 Partly cloudy into the afternoon.
 Highs into the mid to upper 30s.
-We may very well hit 40s but with the breeze, it won’t feel like it.
+We very well may hit 40 but with the breeze, it won’t feel like it.
 Breezy for the day so staying quite chilly.
+More late day sun.
 Clear for the evening.
 Temperatures dropping fast through the 30s.
-Wind lets up with sunset so temperatures will cool fast.
+Wind lets up after sunset so temperatures will cool fast.
 Cold and clear overnight with lows into the mid to upper teens.

 FRIDAY: Sunny early and very cold.
 Temperatures into the 20s.
 Sunny for the day and highs into the upper 30s to low 40s.
-Cold into the evening and mostly clear.
+Cold into the evening and mostly clear to start.
 Temperatures falling through the 30s.
 Increasing clouds ahead of our weekend system but staying dry and cold overnight.
 Lows in the mid 20s.

 SATURDAY: FIRST ALERT WEATHER DAY for road and travel impact with the snow.
 Cloudy early.
 Cold with temperatures staying in the upper 20s to low 30s.